All of us have done it at some point in our lives and heard those cracking sounds − cracking your joints is a very common habit.

 You should also consider seeing a chiropractor if:

-- You notice unusual swelling in your neck
+- You notice unusual swelling in your cervical spine

-- You feel pain in your neck joint
+- You feel pain in the joints of your cervical spine

 - Your joints become less mobile